black-parrot-sdk/black-parrot-sdk/README.md

         return 0;
     }

+PanicRoom is also used for stdio operations like `printf`.
+So to use these functions you still need to generate a LittleFS configuration file(lfs.c) without any input files.
+You also need to call the `dramfs_init` function by building the start.S code in the perch directory with `-D_DRAMFS` flag alongside your program, or use the crt0.o generated at `lib/` as the default start code, or simply call it at the beginning of the main function.

 ### Building Linux
 To build a SMP Linux executable for BlackParrot (make sure first to follow the above instructions for building the SDK):
 ```